YunoHost/issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for YunoHost
+about: Suggest an idea for YunoHost (but not apps!)
 title: ''
 labels: ":birthday: feature"
 assignees: ''